July 1992 killings of Serbs in Bratunac and Srebrenica: Background

 At the beginning of the Bosnian war, the Army of Republika Srpska (VRS) attacked majority Bosniak cities and villages in eastern Bosnia, conducting ethnic cleansing operations with the goal of forming an adjacent Serb-controlled land bordering Serbia.
 After the Siege of Srebrenica, between April 1992 and March 1993, the Srebrenica area was regularly subjected to Serb military assaults, including artillery attacks, sniper fire, as well as occasional bombing from aircraft.
 From June 1992 to March 1993, Bosnian Muslims raided Bosnian Serb villages, partly in order to acquire food and armaments.

 Incident

 On the Serbian Eastern Orthodox holy feast of Petrovdan on 12 July 1992, Bosniak forces, allegedly under the command of Naser Orić, attacked the villages of Zalazje and Sase in the municipality of Srebrenica and Biljača and Zagoni in the municipality of Bratunac, killing a total of 69 Bosnian Serb soldiers and civilians.
-At least 40 of those killed were from locals from Zalazje.
+At least 40 of those killed were locals from Zalazje.

 Apart from the killed, there were also 22 Serbs who were reported as missing.
 The bodies of ten of them were found in a mass grave in June 2011 during a search for Bosniak victims above the settlement of Vidikovac.
 After their remains were identified, they were buried at the Zalužje cemetery.